Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

+Initial states in class $3$ contain an extensive number of inert down-spins when all the boundary sites of the shielding regions of the drums are considered together.
 For initial states in class $4$, one simply needs to consider local operators that have support from sites on opposite sides of a quasi-1D drum of linear dimension $O(L)$.
-Such local operators evade thermalization since all the sites that compose such a local operator cannot be part of the same quantum drum and are, therefore, dynamically disconnected and retain memory of the initial state.
+Such local operators evade ETH-predicted thermalization with respect to the full Hilbert space since all the sites that compose such a local operator cannot be part of the same quantum drum and are, therefore, dynamically disconnected and retain memory of the initial state.

-Initial states in class $5$ are more subtle since almost all local operators contain sites in the interior of a single 2D quantum drum.
-We take such a 2D quantum drum to cover (almost) the entire $L \times L$ lattice without any loss of generality.
-Following Sec.~\ref{wiresdecom}, a reference Fock state for such a 2D drum can be composed by bringing $O(L)$ parallel wires together, typically of length $O(L)$, in their reference states such that these wires cannot fluctuate independently.
+Initial states in class $5$ are more subtle since almost all local operators contain sites in the interior of a single 2D quantum drum and it is not immediately clear which local operators evade ETH-predicted thermalization unlike initial states in class $3$ and $4$.
+We take such a 2D quantum drum to cover the entire $L \times L$ lattice without any loss of generality.
+Following Sec.~\ref{wiresdecom}, a reference wire-decomposed Fock state for such a 2D drum can be composed by bringing $O(L)$ parallel wires together, typically of length $O(L)$, in their reference states.
 Examples of some 2D drums are shown in Fig.~\ref{2dDrums} (three panels) and in Fig.~\ref{inert} (right panel).
+When macroscopic 2D drums {\it can} be formed, their fragment dimensions dominate over those generated by a collection of an extensive number of finite-sized drums or a subextensive number of quasi-1D drums at the same density of up-spins (bosons) since new channels of fluctuations open up in these 2D drums.
+However, at low densities of up-spins (bosons), $n \ll 1$, it is clear that macroscopic 2D drums cannot be formed purely from geometric considerations and there must exist some critical $n_c$, only above which these 2D drums start dominating statistically.

+In a wire-decomposed Fock state, the macroscopic parallel wires cannot be farther than a distance of $3\sqrt{2}$ from each other so that such wires can be at least coupled to each other using unpaired up-spins (bosons).
+One such example of a 2D drum is shown in Fig.~\ref{2dDrums} (panel A) at $n=2/9$.
+While the parallel wires contain $3/4$ of the up-spins (bosons), the unpaired up-spins (bosons) account for the rest of the $1/4$ up-spins (bosons) contained in the 2D drum.
+Note that the density of the unpaired up-spins (bosons) can be reduced to an arbitrarily low number to still give a 2D, though highly anistropic, drum.
+This immediately gives $n_c=1/6$.
+Thus, typical initial states for $n \in (0,1/6)$ evade ETH-predicted thermalization simply from the presence of local operators that retain the memory of their initial condition by being a class $3$ or class $4$ state.